cell phone reviews, info, news, community, and deals

 Wi-Fi

-Wi-Fi is generally much faster than data technologies operating over the cellular network like GPRS, EDGE, 1xRTT, HSDPA, and EV-DO.
+Wi-Fi is generally faster than data technologies (like 4G and 5G) operating over a cellular network.

-It is much shorter-range, however.
+Wi-Fi is much shorter-range, however.
 Wi-Fi coverage is only provided in small, specific areas called "hot spots".
-Other than some corporate or educational campuses, Wi-Fi coverage is not widespread.
+Other than some large buildings (airports, convention centers) and campuses, Wi-Fi coverage is not widespread.
 Range for a typical Wi-Fi base station (access point) is typically around 100 to 300 feet indoors and up to 2000 feet outdoors.

 Wi-Fi networks can be set up and operated by anyone, with different networks allowing different kinds of access.
 A public "hot spot" at an airport or coffee shop might charge an hourly rate for access.
 A hotel might offer free wi-fi to guests.
 A company or university might offer on-premises free access for verified employees/students.
 Or a home user could set up their own network to which only they had access.